-Due to the reduced operations at La Silla, Designated Visitor Mode is being offered on a besteffort basis, with the following restrictions: in general, only one DVM programme per night can be executed so only the highest ranked runs are likely to be supported; OBs must be rounded up to the nearest tenth of a night (e.g., 0.1n rather than 0.07n) whenever possible; OBs scheduled in DVM must be submitted using the $\underline{p2}$ web interface for OB preparation by the Phase 2 deadline, following instructions given at the time of the webletters release; observations will be executed by a telescope operator and contact with the PI is therefore very limited.
-Please contact ESO through the ESO Helpdesk well before the proposal submission deadline if you would like your programme to be considered for DVM at La Silla.
+Due to the reduced operations at La Silla, Designated Visitor Mode is generally restricted to runs requesting less than three contiguous nights.
+Nevertheless, runs requesting observations that take up less than one night may be rejected on operational grounds.
+OBs scheduled in DVM must be submitted using the $\underline{p2}$ web interface for OB preparation by the Phase 2 deadline, following instructions given at the time of the webletters release.
+Observations will be executed by a telescope operator and contact with the PI is therefore very limited.